rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 ### File system safe names
 For music and movie set artwork, the file name is made from the title or name of items, which may not be safe for the file system with characters like `:?"/\<>*|`.
-Replace these characters with an underscore '_', and make sure file names do not end with a space or period.
+Replace these characters with an underscore '_', and remove spaces and periods from the end to match Kodi's file name cleaning.
-Artwork Beef will be more lenient in its matching to catch other styles, but those two simple rules should steer true.
+Artwork Beef will be more lenient in its matching to catch other styles.

 ### Legacy file names

-Artwork Beef will also identify several other filenames that are / have been used by other tools, in cases when they are different than the art type name skins use to access them.
+Artwork Beef will also identify several other filenames that are / have been used by other tools, such as Artwork Downloader and Movie Set Artwork Automator, in cases when they are different than the art type name skins use to access them.

 `logo.png` is added as clearlogo, `character.png` is added as characterart, `folder.jpg` to thumb,